-The Phillips Collection's Internship program is open to full-time undergraduate students, full -time graduate students, and recent graduates.
-The purposes of the internship program is to offer students and recent graduates meaningful work, educational experiences, and real -life practice in their fields of acedemic study and /or interest.
+The Phillips Collection’s internship program is open to full-time undergraduate students, full-time graduate students, and recent graduates.
+The purpose of the museum’s internship program is to offer students and recent graduates meaningful work, educational experiences, and real-life practice in their fields of academic study and/or interest.

 Academic Credit: Depending on the nature of the internship and approval of the student's college or university, academic credit may be granted for internships.
 Student applicants should consult their acedemic advisor for additional information.

 *Application deadline dates are as follows

 Summer Internship: April 1

 *Dates are subject to change